Object: Portrait of Richard Battersby and Gladys Battersby

-Richard was almost 24 years old when he attested for service.
+Richard's name was drawn in the fourth conscription ballot and was almost 24 years old when he attested for service.
 Married to Gladys Frances Maud Williamson since 1915, they were living in Pitt Street, Wadestown, and he was employed as a clerk in the Railways Department.
 Richard embarked from Wellington with the 43rd Reinforcements, on 2 October 1918, arriving in England three weeks after the Armistice on 5 December 1918.

 Richard remained in England until September 1919, when he left for New Zealand with 'Returning Draft No. 288' on the troopship 'Ionic', and disembarked at Wellington on 25 October.